 In April 2005, the Secretary of the Interior (Secretary) signed the Record of Decision implementing the Lower Colorado River Multi-Species Conservation Program (MSCP).
-ADWR spearhead development of the MSCP, a program that provides 50 years of Endangered Species Act (ESA) compliance for diversions of Arizona's 2.8 million acre-foot entitlement of Colorado River water.
+ADWR continues to contribute substantially to the implementation of the MSCP, a program that provides 50 years of Endangered Species Act (ESA) compliance for diversions of Arizona's 2.8 million acre-foot entitlement of Colorado River water.
 Although the Bureau of Reclamation is the implementing entity, ADWR will continue to be involved in implementation and management of the Program.

 Drought conditions have increased the probability of future reductions in Colorado River water supplies for Arizona.
 In 2005, ADWR began working with Arizona stakeholders including municipalities, tribes, universities, agricultural water users and environmental organizations to develop recommendations regarding shortage implementation criteria.
 The Arizona Shortage Workgroup developed a recommendation regarding the appropriate volume and implementation strategy for future shortage reductions.
 If these recommendations are adopted in the Secretary's final Record of Decision in 2007, Arizona water users will be better able to plan and manage future reductions in Colorado River water supplies.
+In April 2007, Arizona signed an historic agreement with the six other Colorado River Basin States regarding the delivery of water during shortages and the coordinated operations of Lakes Mead and Powell.